-- (ii) The Dean for Academic Affairs invites the candidate to submit a packet of materials for the confidential use of the department or ad hoc review committee, the Committee on Appointments, Promotion and Tenure, the Dean for Academic Affairs, the President of the College, and the Academic Affairs Committee of the Trustees.
-This packet should be submitted to the department or committee chair by September 15.
-It should contain the same types of materials expected at reappointment: - A self-evaluative statement covering teaching, scholarship or artistic work (achieved and planned) and service. - A curriculum vitae. - All syllabi and a sample of other course materials (e.g. assignments, exams) used during the semesters the candidate has been teaching at the College, including the semester of the review. - Evidence of scholarly or artistic engagement (e.g. publications, works produced, works exhibited, works in progress, reviews of works, papers presented). - Other materials the candidate considers relevant. - Candidates for tenure must submit all College Student Opinion forms and numeric summary data and all Bowdoin Course Questionnaire reports in hard copy for courses they have taught at Bowdoin since appointment to the tenure track.
+- reviewers will be made available to the tenured members of the department participating in the review. - (ii) The Dean for Academic Affairs invites the candidate to submit materials for the confidential use of the department or ad hoc review committee, the Committee on Appointments, Promotion and Tenure, the Dean for Academic Affairs, the President of the College, and the Academic Affairs Committee of the Trustees.
+These materials should be submitted by September 15 and should contain the same types of materials expected at reappointment: - A self-evaluative statement covering teaching, scholarship or artistic work (achieved and planned) and service. - A curriculum vitae. - All syllabi and a sample of other course materials (e.g. assignments, exams) used during the semesters the candidate has been teaching at the College, including the semester of the review. - Evidence of scholarly or artistic engagement (e.g. publications, works produced, works exhibited, works in progress, reviews of works, papers presented). - Other materials the candidate considers relevant. - Candidates for tenure must scan and submit all College Student Opinion Forms and numeric summary data along with all Bowdoin Course Questionnaire reports for courses they have taught at Bowdoin since appointment to the tenure track.
 Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation. - Departments may require the submission of their separate departmental forms for courses taught at Bowdoin since appointment to the tenure track.
 Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation.

-The candidate's department or review committee chair shall prepare a dossier that contains the materials submitted by the candidate, as well as updated materials similar to those submitted during the reappointment review:
+The candidate's department or review committee chair will review materials submitted by the candidate, as well as updated materials similar to those submitted during the reappointment review: